drewdecarme/buttery-tools/packages/buttery-cli/.buttery/docs/commands/guides.writing-commands.md

 ---
-title: Writing Commands
+title: Writing a command
 ---

-# Writing Commands
+# Writing a command

 ## General Structure